Pay Transparency and Gender Equality: Introduction

-To complement these findings, we also study the impact of the policy on employees' retention and productivity.
-Recent evidence shows that disclosing information on peers' salaries may hurt job satisfaction and increase the job search intentions of low-paid employees (\citealt{card2012inequality}, \citealt{breza2018morale}, \citealt{cullen2018much}, \citealt{dube2019fairness}, \citealt{10.1257/aer.20160256}).
-At the same time, if firms respond to pay transparency requirements by promoting gender equality, a more egalitarian environment may increase employees' retention and productivity (\citealt{bennedsen2019firms}).
-By combining ASHE with the Business Structure Database, a company survey covering 99 percent of UK firms, we find that, at least in the short run, neither of these two forces prevails.
+Our results show that the UK pay transparency policy leads to an 18 percent reduction in the gender pay gap, off a base of \textsterling 2.60.
+Importantly, and consistent with the hypothesis that pay transparency reduces the relative bargaining power of better-paid employees (\citealt{cullen2019equilibrium}), we find that this effect is driven by a significant 2.6 percent decrease in men's real hourly pay in treated firms relative to control ones.
+Further evidence suggests that this slowdown of men's pay growth is the result of fewer promotions accompanied by nominal cuts in highly paid occupations.

-Event-study exercises show that our results do not capture pre-policy differential trends in the outcomes of interest between treated and control groups.
-Additional robustness checks exclude that our estimates capture the impact of time shocks affecting firms above and below the 250 threshold differently.
-First, our estimates are unchanged in triple-differences regressions that account for within-treatment-group time shocks common to male and female employees.
-Second, difference-in-discontinuities specifications that control for firm-size specific time shocks deliver the same results as our difference-in-differences model.
-Third, we find no significant effect of placebo regressions, estimated by pretending that the policy binds at different firm size thresholds.
-Finally, we check that our estimates are not sensitive to the choice of the estimation sample around the 250 cutoff, and that they are robust to the year used to define treatment status.
+Event-study exercises show that these results are not driven by different pre-policy trends in the outcomes of interest between treatment and control groups.
+A battery of placebo regressions further exclude the possibility that our estimates capture the impact of time shocks affecting firms above and below the 250-employee threshold differently.
+Also, our estimates are not sensitive to choices made in the main specification, such as the bandwidth around the 250-employee cutoff.

-To delve into the mechanisms driving the estimated effects, we follow two directions.
-First, we analyze firms' hiring practices to understand whether and how targeted firms have tried to attract more women.
-Second, we study the role played by reputation in influencing firms' responses to the mandate.